hzeller/txtempus/README.md

 ### Showing the modulation envelope

-Mostly for debugging, the `-n` option allows to observe how the modulation of each second looks like.
-You don't need to be root or run on the Raspberry Pi to use this option.
+Mostly for understanding the protocol, the `-n` option allows to observe how the amplitude modulation of each second looks like.
+Unlike the regular transmission, don't need to be root or run on the Raspberry Pi to use this option.
-Underscores show low power carrier, hashes high power:
+Underscores (`_`) show low power carrier, hashes (`#`) high power:

 ```
 $ ./txtempus -n -s wwvb